pivotal/docs-tap/cli-plugins/apps/tutorials/get-workload-status.hbs.md

 ### Using --export flag

-A clean workload definition export can be committed to Github or applied to a different environment without having to make significant edits because the export will only include the fields specified by the developer who created it (only the essence of the developer's intent will be preserved for portability).
+A clean workload definition export can be committed to GitHub or applied to a different environment without having to make significant edits because the export will only include the fields specified by the developer who created it (only the essence of the developer's intent will be preserved for portability).